terra-submersa/bok-ucgs-fish-route/docs/junie-lessons.md

   longitude, latitude"
 * "messy task" such as "print the route in a PNG with an OpenStreetMap background"
 * easy maths are done correctly (distance between vectors, build a parallel vector, vector angle, etc.)
+* transforming the code base into a pipy deployable package

 # The weaknesses